-- The author must be a Canadian writer of creative nonfiction.
+- The author is a Canadian writer of creative nonfiction.

-- The work can be an excerpt of excellent creative nonfiction writing from a book, article or essay published in any medium during the past two years.
+- The work can be a book or an essay published in any medium during the past two years

-- Conference attendees will vote on for their favourite writer or passage of the evening.
+- Conference attendees will vote during the Conference.

-2011: The 2011 Reader’s Choice winner was Eve Joseph for “Intimate Strangers” (published in The Malahat Review).
+2011: The 2011 Reader’s Choice winner was Eve Joseph for “Intimate Strangers” (in The Malahat Review).
 Other nominees were Aylelet Tsbari for “Warplanes” (in Prism) and Charles Foran for Mordecai.